learn-co-students/html-fundamentals-html-links-lab-houston-web-102819/README.md

 it would _redirect_ the user, changing the current browser window URL to _google.com_.

-The `href` attribute in this example, is an full link, also known as an **absolute** path.
+The `href` attribute in this example, is a full link, also known as an **absolute** path.
 Alternatively, we can also use a _relative_ path, which is used when we want to link to a separate file on the same website: